 - Increased appetite

 - Blurred vision

 Anyone with poorly controlled blood-sugar levels increases the risk of them suffering serious complications that can become life-threatening.
 Some of these complications are:

 - Vessel disease, leading to a heart attack or stroke

 - Neuropathy or vessel disease that could result in amputation

 If you’re interested in a career in the health field and helping people manage their diabetes, you should consider becoming a nurse.
-Currently, Hocking College in Nelsonville, Ohio, offers both a Practical and Registered Nursing program and a practical nursing to registered nursing transition program.
+Currently, Hocking College in Nelsonville, Ohio, offers both a Registered Nursing program and a practical nursing to registered nursing transition program.